 The Industrial Robot Automation Industry:

 The robotics industry’s growth trend is primarily driven by rising wage levels that force manufacturers worldwide to replace human labor with machines.
 Robot programmer jobs are on the rise as well.
-Asia and Australia lead the way with the most robotic installations (381,000) in 2021, followed by Europe (84,000), then the Americas (51,000).
-[2] This makes sense as Asia is home to many robot manufacturing companies, including Nachi, Yaskawa Electric Corporation, Fanuc, Kawasaki, and Mitsubishi, requiring robot programming services
+China leads the way with the most robotic installations, with 276,000 in 2023, followed by Japan (46,000), the United States of America (38,000), South Korea (31,000), and finally Germany with 28,000 robots installed.
+[3]

-The global control systems and automation market was valued at $172.3 billion in 2022.
-The industrial robot segment will account for the most significant revenue increase, forecast to grow 12% from 2023 to 2030.
-Like the industrial robotics market, the factory automation, artificial intelligence, industry 4.0, and controls systems market is forecast to compound an annual growth rate of 10% from 2023 to 2030.
+This makes sense as Asia is home to many robot manufacturing companies, including Nachi, Yaskawa Electric Corporation, Fanuc, Kawasaki, and Mitsubishi, requiring robot programming services.
+The global control systems and industrial automation market was valued at $206 billion in 2024.
+The industrial robot segment will account for the most significant revenue increase.
+Like the industrial robotics market, the factory automation, artificial intelligence, industry 4.0, and controls systems market is forecast to compound an annual growth rate of 10.8% from 2025 to 2030 [13].
 This industry comprises various products and services, including relays, switches, sensors, drives, machine vision, control systems, and software development and services.
 Conglomerates like Siemens, Rockwell Automation, Mitsubishi Electric, Omron Automation, Schneider, and General Electric are significant industrial automation vendors and industry software.
-[12]

-Popular Robotic Companies Revenue in 2022:
+Popular Robotic Companies Revenue in 2024:

 Boston Dynamics ($27.6M)